-The neuregulin 1 (NRG1) family of ligands and cognate ErbB tyrosine kinase receptors (heterodimeric ErbB2/B3), regulate much of Schwann cell development (Birchmeier and Nave, 2008; Garratt et al., 2000; Lin et al., 2000; Meyer and Birchmeier, 1995; Michailov et al., 2004; Nave and Salzer, 2006; Riethmacher et al., 1997; Taveggia et al., 2005).
-NRG1 function depends on isoform and amount of expression (Fricker et al., 2011; Gomez-Sanchez et al., 2009; Stassart et al., 2013).
-In particular, the level of expression of the axonal membrane bound NRG1 type III is a potent instructive signal that determines whether a Schwann cell will form myelin, as well as its thickness (Michailov et al., 2004; Taveggia et al., 2005).
-A series of mouse genetics experiments have elucidated the complex molecular network downstream of NRG1/ErbB2/ErbB3 that regulates myelination during development and remyelination (Fledrich et al., 2014; Pereira et al., 2012; Stassart et al., 2013).
-Intrinsic Schwann cell signals downstream of NRG1 include PI3K/AKT, MAPK/ERK and calcineurin/NFATc4, which are required to precisely regulate myelin gene transcription and protein synthesis required for myelin formation (Brinkmann et al., 2008; Grossmann et al., 2009; He et al., 2010; Kao et al., 2009; Maurel and Salzer, 2000; Newbern et al., 2011; Ogata et al., 2004).
+The neuregulin 1 (NRG1) family of ligands and cognate ErbB tyrosine kinase receptors (heterodimeric ErbB2/B3), regulate much of Schwann cell development (1-8).
+NRG1 function depends on isoform and amount of expression (9-11).
+In particular, the level of expression of the axonal membrane bound NRG1 type III is a potent instructive signal that determines whether a Schwann cell will form myelin, as well as its thickness (6, 7).
+A series of mouse genetics experiments have elucidated the complex molecular network downstream of NRG1/ErbB2/ErbB3 that regulates myelination during development and remyelination (11-13).
+Intrinsic Schwann cell signals downstream of NRG1 include PI3K/AKT, MAPK/ERK and calcineurin/NFATc4, which are required to precisely regulate myelin gene transcription and protein synthesis required for myelin formation (14-20).

-Expressed almost exclusively by myelin-forming Schwann cells, myelin protein zero (MPZ/P0) is the major protein in myelin of the peripheral nervous system (PNS) and is necessary for normal myelin structure and function (Giese et al., 1992).
-In addition to structural interactions with the membrane, the P0 cytoplasmic tail is thought to contain motifs that assemble signal complexes to stimulate myelin gene expression and therefore modulate myelin thickness (Giese et al., 1992; Xu et al., 2000).
-A human nonsense mutation in the Mpz gene generates a premature stop codon in the P0 protein at glutamine 215 (P0Q215X).
-This truncates the P0 cytoplasmic tail and causes a severe congenital hypomyelinating neuropathy (CHN) in patients, characterized by weakness, hypotonia and areflexia from birth, associated with a severely reduced nerve conduction velocity (Mandich et al., 1999; Warner et al., 1996).
-The molecular mechanisms underlying how truncation of P0 triggers hypomyelination are not well understood.
+Expressed almost exclusively by myelin-forming Schwann cells, myelin protein zero (MPZ/P0) is the major protein in myelin of the peripheral nervous system (PNS) and is necessary for normal myelin structure and function (21).
+In addition to structural interactions with the membrane, the P0 cytoplasmic tail is thought to contain motifs that assemble signal complexes to stimulate myelin gene expression and therefore modulate myelin thickness (21, 22).
+A human nonsense mutation in the Mpz gene generates a premature stop codon in the P0 protein at glutamine 215 (P0Q215X), which truncates the P0 cytoplasmic tail.
+P0Q215X mutation is associated with a severe congenital hypomyelinating neuropathy (CHN) in patients, characterized by weakness, hypotonia, areflexia from birth and with a severely reduced nerve conduction velocity (23, 24).
+The molecular mechanisms leading to hypomyelination in CHN are not well understood (25).

 In this study, we used a mouse model of CHN with the targeted mutation of Mpz encoding the P0Q215X mutant protein.
-Mice heterozygous for Q215X ($Mpz^{Q215X/+}$) manifest diminished motor performance, and hypomyelination that recapitulates a mild Q215X human nerve pathology (Fratta et al., 2018).
-Genetic experiments suggest that the Q215X phenotype results from a combination of loss and gain-of function.
+Mice heterozygous for Q215X ($Mpz^{Q215X/+}$), present a genetic context which is similar to $Mpz^{Q215X/+}$ patients and recapitulates a mild CHN human nerve pathology, with diminished motor performance, and hypomyelination (25).
+We previously showed that P0Q215X does not elicit an unfolded protein response, which is a key mechanism for other pathogenic MPZ mutations, but is instead aberrantly trafficked to non-myelin plasma membranes.
+Genetic experiments suggest that the Q215X phenotype results from a combination of loss and gain-of function (25).
 Here we find that the neuregulin axis is intact in Q215X nerves, but myelin gene expression is reduced.
-Although overexpression of the Mpz gene does not impact on the Q215X phenotype (Fratta et al., 2018), we reasoned that augmented activity of Nrg1 type III might compensate for hypomyelination in CHN by increasing myelin gene expression and myelin thickness (Michailov et al., 2004).
-To test this, we crossed Q215X mice with a transgenic mouse overexpressing HA-Nrg1 type III in neurons (Velanac et al., 2012).
+Although overexpression of the Mpz gene does not impact on the Q215X phenotype (25), we reasoned that augmented activity of Nrg1 type III might compensate for hypomyelination in CHN by increasing myelin gene expression and myelin thickness (7).
+To test this, we crossed Q215X mice with a transgenic mouse overexpressing HA-Nrg1 type III in neurons (26).
 We observed an improvement in myelin thickness and nerve conduction velocity (NCV) in Nrg1 type III:Q215X mice.
 Transcriptional and biochemical analyses identified MAPK/ERK as the likely signaling pathway responsible for rescuing Q215X defects in Schwann cells.